Chaeun-Kim/emsiAssignment/README.md

 cd /location/of/emsiAssignment-master  * this is an UNIX-like system command example
 ```

-And run app.py
+4. Run app.py

 ```
 python3 app.py
 ```
-You should see output like
+If successful, you should see output like

 ```
  * Serving Flask app "app" (lazy loading)